Potestas06/IQ-tester/self-reflection-Patrick.md

 What was Good

-- coud learn cool new things
+- I learned new things
 - The ideas where briliant
-- The website looks god
+- The website looks good